lojzimjm/dissertation/README.md

 * Run notebook 10 to build global DeepAR models
 * Notebooks 11-19 are used for the data from unseen sensors
     * The raw data for these sensors is provided with the repo
+* Notebook 20 is used for some additional plots and EDA on the unseen sensor data